 However, the taller a van is inside, the taller it will be overall.
 And having a really tall van may prevent you from accessing certain places (most commonly, drive-thrus and parking garages).
 And if you plan to add things like vent fans, solar panels, or gear racks, they will add even more to your total height.

 Another downside of height is that it makes the van harder to drive in windy conditions.
-Really tall vans have a tendency to get pushed around on highways when there is wind.
+Really tall vans have a tendency to get pushed around on highways by wind or draft from semi trucks.

 Sprinter or Euro-Style